 Understanding Working Conditions, Employee Rights, Wages and Benefits, and More

 While all Canadians, permanent residents, and immigrants are entitled to free public health care, many employers also offer additional health benefits as part of their compensation packages.
-These packages typically include expenses not typically covered by OHIP, including: prescriptions, dental, and eye care.
-They may include life insurance, travel insurance, retirement savings plans, and more.
+These packages typically include expenses not covered by OHIP, including prescriptions, dental, and eye care.
+This may also include life insurance, travel insurance, retirement savings plans, and more.
 In some cases, employees will be required to contribute a portion of their wages to these coverage plans, but that is discussed during the hiring process.

 Ontario Human Rights Code